 “He broke,” Tommy said while looking at his figurine.

 “How did that happen?”

 “This can happen when we get mad and throw things.
 They might break,” I said.
 “Now you don’t have a Superman with both arms.
 You don’t want any of your other toys to break, do you?”

 Tommy was silent again and then finally sat down in the middle of his room, his chest heaving from the energy he just spent.
 I was proud in that moment, seeing Tommy calm on his own.
 He seemed to be thinking about what had happened and what he had done.
 I also realized that Tommy had always had a quick temper and seemed to get more easily frustrated than other kids his age.
 Maybe this more calm parenting approach made sense.
 I wondered how many times—despite my best intentions—I had made things worse by getting angry myself.
 I made a mental commitment to try to change, knowing it would be difficult.
 I also imagined Tommy at school, no one playing with him, and kids laughing at him because he didn’t understand the work the same way they did.
 I felt the frustration build up in my chest—not at Tommy, but at how others were seeing him.
 How I had been seeing him.

 I sat down on the floor in front of Tommy and placed the English book gently on the ground.
 I put my hands on both of his shoulders, and looked into his hazel eyes.

 “I understand you get frustrated.
 Everyone does.
 I know I do,” I said as I met my son’s intense, wondering gaze with reassurance and love.
 “Let me help you.”

 *This story is part of a series based on the experiences of educators, parents, and the staff at Genesee Lake School, a nationally recognized provider of services for students with special needs.
-GLS is part of ORP, an employee-owned family of companies whose mission is to make a difference in the lives of people with disabilities.
+GLS is part of MyPath, an employee-owned family of companies whose mission is to make a difference in the lives of people with disabilities.